Abe SIlverman's Antique Silver Shop

 ---return to top---

-The TECHNICAL aspects of SILVER
+The TECHNICAL Aspects of SILVER

 Silver is somewhat rare and expensive, although not as expensive as gold.
 Slag dumps in Asia Minor and on islands in the Aegean Sea indicate that man learned to separate silver from lead as early as 3000 B.C.